 Speed-to-market drives the Point of Purchase (POP) printing business.
 When a job goes out the door, the printed piece must fit into a tight promotional time window.

-To meet these scheduling demands and achieve a marketplace advantage, PSP, a leading POP printer in the Southeast, sought to streamline their entire production process.
-PSP serves the grocery, convenience, home improvement, retail, and quick-serve restaurant sectors – all which require time-sensitive, tightly-scheduled promotions to drive business.
-What’s more, retailers today create custom graphics for each market segment and often for individual stores.
+Drummond Printing serves the grocery, convenience, home improvement, retail, and quick-serve restaurant sectors – all of which require time-sensitive, tightly-scheduled promotions to drive business.
+Retailers today create custom graphics for each market segment and often for individual stores.
 The degree of customization introduces an infinite number of variables into each project.

-TwinEngines Inc. offered an alternative to canned software – a customizable manufacturing solution.
+TwinEngines Inc. developed an alternative to canned software – a customizable manufacturing solution.

-PSP’s “Personal Service Portal” has up to 400 orders in the system at any one time.
-Each order contains up to 25 jobs, or up to 1000 individual jobs.
-Whether one store gets 250 items or 500 stores each get 50 unique items, this dynamic workflow is tracked and managed effortlessly.
+Drummond’s “Personal Service Portal” manages up to 400 orders in the system at any one time.
+Each order contains up to 25 jobs or up to 1000 individual jobs.
+Whether one store gets 250 items or 500 stores each get 50 unique items, the system tracks this dynamic workflow effortlessly.

-“PSP used to manage 5000 emails per month,” explains TwinEngines’ Seefried.
-“The bulk of these were status updates, job changes, vendor responses and customer queries.
+Measurable Results – “Drummondused to manage 5000 emails per month,” explained TwinEngines’ Seefried.
+“The bulk of these were status updates, job changes, vendor responses, and customer queries.
 All of these went away.
-Now, when you have a new piece of information, you put it in the system and it’s available to everybody.”
+Now, when you have a new piece of information, you put it in the system, and it’s available to everybody.”